In 2009, the WHO published its hand hygiene promotion strategy. It was a multi-modal strategy and consisted of five modes. These were as follows;

 - and institutional safety climate.

-Moreover, the WHO published a guide and toolkit to facilitate the implementation of those strategies.
+Moreover, the WHO published a guide to facilitate the implementation of those strategies.
 I summarized it below.

 Component 1: System change

-Contrary to my expectation, it is not about a systems change per se; rather, it refers to availability and accessibility to products that are required handwashing: alcohol-based hand rub at the point of care; access to a safe, continuous water supply, soap, and towels.
+Contrary to my expectation, it is not about a systems change per se; rather, it refers to availability and accessibility to products that require handwashing: alcohol-based hand rub at the point of care; access to a safe, continuous water supply, soap, and towels.

 Component 2: Training and education

-This refers to the training and education on the “my 5 moments for hand hygiene” which is depicted below.
+This refers to the training and education on the “My 5 moments for hand hygiene” depicted below.
 However, this should include the exact hand hygiene technique too.

 Component 3: Evaluation and feedback

-Under the evaluation and feedback, the strategy begins with monitoring hand hygiene practices and infrastructure, along with related perceptions and knowledge among health-care workers.
-The implementation of this component alone surely requires a research unit because monitoring hand hygiene practices are not easy and could be marred with biases including the Hawthorne effect.
+Under the evaluation and feedback, the strategy begins with monitoring hand hygiene practices and infrastructure and related perceptions and knowledge among healthcare workers.
+Implementing this component alone requires a research unit because monitoring hand hygiene practices is not easy and could be marred with biases including the Hawthorne effect.

 Component 5: Sending reminders at the workplace